 The firm is also a signatory to the ABA Pledge for Change: Disability Diversity in the Legal Profession.
 By signing onto the pledge, signatories demonstrate their commitment to making their workforces more diverse, specifically for lawyers with disabilities.

-Newly formed in 2023, this group will explore and define what allyship means at Kramer Levin—across identities, hierarchical levels, practice groups and offices.
-The group aspires to reinforce the firm’s commitment to creating a truly inclusive environment for all employees, with an emphasis on ensuring a sense of belonging for attorneys coming from historically underrepresented backgrounds.
+The Attorney Ally Resource Group explores and defines what allyship means at Kramer Levin—across identities, hierarchical levels, practice groups and offices.
+The group aspires to reinforce the firm’s commitment to creating a truly inclusive environment for all employees.